oracle-quickstart/oci-weblogic-migration/README.md

 $admin-server> sudo su - <same username as on-premise>
 ```

-Once in the new AdminServer instance, change directory to the WebLogic Domain Home and bring up your AdminServer and other servers.
+Once the cloud-init scripts have completed, SSH to the new AdminServer instance, change directory to the WebLogic Domain Home and bring up your AdminServer.
+Similarly, start all managed servers.
 Verify and Test your WebLogic domain to confirm that the migration was successful.